Henry Taylor (dramatist)

-Sir Henry Taylor (18 October 1800 - 27 March 1886) was an English dramatist and poet, Colonial Office official, and man of letters.
+Sir Henry Taylor (18 October 1800 - 27 March 1886) was an English dramatist and poet and Colonial Office official.

 Early life

 Henry Taylor was born on 18 October 1800 in Bishop Middleham.
 He was the third son of George Taylor Sr and Eleanor Ashworth, who died when he was an infant.
 His father remarried Jane Mills in 1818, and the family then moved to Witton-le-Wear.
 George Taylor Sr's friend Charles Arbuthnot found vocational positions in London for Henry Taylor and his elder brother, George Taylor Jr. In 1817, the pair along with their second brother, William, a medical student, went to London.
 Soon afterwards, all three siblings contracted typhus fever, and both his brothers died within a fortnight.

 Following this tragedy, Henry Taylor then accepted work in the Colonial administration of Barbados.
 Taylor's place in Barbados was abolished in 1820, subsequent to which he returned to his father's house.